 Either way, I’m betting that the Coens rank right up there with the industry’s other big players.
 Another interesting study would be to remove every element of tobacco from these films and see what’s left.
 At the very least maybe it could prove that a movie can still be realistic or have some kind of entertainment value without the assistance of tobacco products.
 For some of the Coen brothers’ films, it would be a seriously short movie left over.

 In Hollywood, smoking cigarettes seems to be like getting your hand stamped at the door.
 It seems that great minds like Orson Welles, Alfred Hitchcock, and Charlie Chaplin were all brought up under the umbrella of Big Tobacco.
 Even the latest generations of directors: Clint Eastwood, The Coen brothers, Sam Raimi, David Lynch, Oliver Stone, Quentin Tarantino, Martin Scorcese, Steven Spielberg, Woody Allen, Wes Anderson, Paul Thomas Anderson, James Cameron, Robert Zemeckis, Ridley & Tony Scott — the list of popular filmmakers who have a “thing” for tobacco goes on and on and on.
 I could spend all day calling out other famous movies, directors, and actors but I think you get the point.
 I think everyone in Hollywood knows the quick path to success.

 Heck, I think there are even a couple of other brothers (much like the Coens) that are highly suspect as well.
-Just look closely at Ridley & Tony Scott’s production logo animations for their company “Scott Free” … In one version, you see a man moving down a dark corridor with a lantern glowing red in the darkness before he changes into a bird.
-In a later version of this same animation for “Scott Free” the same man has a glowing red cigarette instead of the glowing red lantern before he changes into a bird.
+Just look closely at Ridley & Tony Scott’s production logo animation for their company “Scott Free” films… You will see a man with a glowing red cigarette in his mouth before he runs away and changes into a bird.
 To me, that says it all.